Posted by & filed under Membership.

 Each month, LWV volunteers attend city, council, and school board meetings.
 Their observer reports help keep us informed.

-Their most recent Observer Report is available to open as a pdf.
+Their most recent report is available to open as a pdf

 League members sitting at table during monthly board meeting